 The oxygen sensor is installed in the lower right of the flow block.
 The oxygen sensor includes the oxygen cell, connector, and sensor leads.

 Oxygen Cell

 The oxygen cell is protected within the sensor assembly.
-Through a series of chemical and electronic reactions, the cell produces a millivolt output that is proportional to the detection range of the sample-draw detector.
-The oxygen transmitter converts the output to a 4 - 20 mA signal which can be used by a recording or monitoring device.
+Through a series of chemical and electronic reactions, the cell produces a millivolt output that corresponds to the detection range of the sample draw detector.

 Connector